castillo-io/angular-css/README.md

 The css property supports a string, an array of strings, object notation or an array of objects.

-See examples below for more informaton.
+See examples below for more information.

 #### In Directives